ThomasP1988/full-stack-rust/readme.md

 ## Overall
 Project is using cargo workspace to be able to share some types between front-end and back-end.

-The user is store in session.
+The user is stored in session.

 ## Front-end
 Yew, TailwindCSS, yew_websocket